Our Essential Services

-- Investor 1 resident visa: If you invest 10 million NZD (6,5 million USD) in the country for a period of three years, you and your family can live in New Zealand indefinitely.
+- Investor 1 resident visa: If you invest 10 million NZD (6,5 million USD) in the country over the course of three years, you and your family can live in New Zealand indefinitely.

-- Investor 2 resident visa: If you are under 65 years of age and you invest 3 million NZD (2 million USD) for a period of four years, you and your family can live in New Zealand indefinitely.
+- Investor 2 resident visa: If you are under 65 years of age and you invest 3 million NZD (2 million USD) over the course of four years, you and your family can live in New Zealand indefinitely.
 However, there is a quota of 400 people for this type of visa.

 You may also apply for other types of visas that allow you to invest in the country (e.g., a temporary retirement visa), so check the complete list of visas that allow you to start a business or invest.

 Make it a Stress-Free Process with Our Essential Relocation Services.Start here

 In general, all visas in New Zealand are temporary and automatically grant you residence for its duration.
 If you want to become a permanent resident in New Zealand, you will first have to apply for a temporary residence permit and only later, apply for permanent residence in New Zealand.
 Beware, that only some visas allow you to bring your spouse and immediate family with you.
 New Zealand does not have a fiance visa in its migration law.